switch2osm/switch2osm/README.md

 # switch2osm #

-This repository is not what currently powers switch2osm.org, but is some ideas in the early conceptual stage.
+This repository is the content for switch2osm.org.

+See the issues for things to work on.

 ## Content principles ##